brilliantlabsAR/docs/frame/building-apps.md

 Let's walk through each of these options in order.

-### Customize the firmware
+## Customize the firmware

-{ .warning }
+{: .warning }
 Frame is intended to be used with the officially provided firmware from Brilliant.
 Loading custom firmware will require destructive disassembly of your Frame hardware to access the physical debug port.

 Frame is developed by hackers for hackers, so even though we don't encourage it for most users, you are welcome to customize the firmware if you want.
 The official Frame firmware is open source, and you can find it [on GitHub](https://github.com/brilliantlabsAR/frame-codebase).

-For more details on how to customize the firmware, see the [hardware documentation](/frame/hardware#Customizing-the-firmware).
+For more details on how to customize the firmware, see the [hardware documentation](/frame/hardware#customizing-the-firmware).
-TODO: confirm this link

-### Talk to the Frame Over Bluetooth Low Energy to Run Lua on the Device
+## Talk to the Frame Over Bluetooth Low Energy to Run Lua on the Device

 Frame is designed to be used with a host app running on a computer or mobile device.
 The host app talks to Frame over Bluetooth Low Energy (BTLE) and runs Lua code on the device.